Massless finite and infinite spin representations of Poincar\'{e} group in six dimensions: Acknowledgments

 \section{Acknowledgments}

-Work of I.L.B, S.A.F and A.P.I was supported in part by The Ministry and Science and Education of Russian Federation, project FEWF-2020-0003.
+We are grateful to N. Boulanger, S.M.
+Kuzenko and Yu.M.
+Zinoviev for correspondence.
+Work of I.L.B, S.A.F and A.P.I was supported in part by The Ministry of Education of Russian Federation, project FEWF-2020-0003.
 I.L.B is grateful to RFBR grant, project No 18-02-00153.
 M.A.P is grateful to RFBR grant, project No 19-01-00726А.